farizaarifah/salary_hour/README.md

 # python code
 1. create table using create_table files
 2. and then load_data from csv to the table
-3. transform and load is to transform the data from database, transform it in python and load it again to database
+3. transform and load is to transform the data from database using "append" method, transform it in python and load it again to database

 # SQL Script
 1. using sql_create_table to create table to save the result